MarcoAndreaBuchmann/bme280pi/README.md

 5) Select "Ok"
 6) Reboot

-For a walk-through with screenshots see reference [2] below.
+For a walk-through with screenshots see the references below.

 ### Install Utilities